demoniik111/secondLesson_Yandex/README.md

 # secondLesson_Yandex
 This is a second project to join Yandex team.
 You can see timetable here.
-It is used Javascript, JQuery, LocalStorage.
+Javascript, JQuery, LocalStorage are used.